-(6) Earnings are awarded to the horse in the Open, Intermediate Open, Limited Open, Rookie Professional, Novice Horse Open Level 1, , Novice Horse Open Level 2 and Novice Horse Open Level 3 classes.
+- (6) Earnings are awarded to the horse in the Open, Intermediate Open, Limited Open, Rookie Professional, Novice Horse Open Level 1, Novice Horse Open Level 2 and Novice Horse Open Level 3 classes.
 Top Ten awards will be presented to the owners of record at the completion of the NRHA competition year.
-(7) NRHA World Champions and Reserve World Champions and Top Ten (3rd-10th) placing horses must have earned money in at least seven (7) NRHA approved shows that count toward Top Ten standings, in that respective class, to qualify for the title.
+(7) NRHA World Champions and Reserve World Champions and Top Ten (3rd-10th) placing horses must have earned money in at least seven (7) NRHA approved shows that count toward Top Ten standings, in that respective class, to qualify for the title. - (8) All Top Ten standings and qualifications for year-end awards will be final and not subject to change as of December 31 of that year unless the Executive Committee rules upon a disciplinary action. - (9) Affiliates can grant year-end trophies in all classes, providing those classes were offered in at least three (3) shows.
+Awards will be granted to "one horse/one rider" combinations.
+Champions will be awarded with a Morgan trophy and reserve champions with a plaque.